How Do You Pick an SEO Company?

 At the very least, any professional SEO company should be doing extensive keyword research, making site architecture recommendations, making copy recommendations, and creating Title tags.
 If a company seems to mention *only* Meta tags and submitting your site to search engines, but not the things that I previously mentioned, then you’d be throwing away your money if you use them.
 Even if you’re paying them only a small amount of money, neither Meta tags nor submitting to search engines will move your pages in the search listings.
 Those alone aren’t worth even a penny.

 I couldn’t have said it better myself!
-Needless to say, we welcome inquiries about how we approach our SEO projects.
+Choosing an SEO company is important because there are good ones and bad ones.
+Needless to say, we welcome your inquiries about how we approach our SEO projects.
 We think you’ll be happy you asked.